vendasta/content-style-guide/01-key-messages.md

 Other internal terms, such as PID and AGID, should not be used externally, either in writing or when speaking to partners.

 Vendasta’s internal CRM is Sales & Success Center, not Vendasta Money Factory or VMF.
 We are currently trying to eliminate money factory terms.
-Also, when referring to our sales and success teams, the entire division is referred to as Distribution.
+Also, when referring to our sales and success teams, the entire division is called Distribution.